amitops2103/1-TOPS-SILICON-ANALOG/ANALOG_PERIPHERAL/DAC/READme.md

 ### 9.1 Simple Current Mirror

-**Operation:** Diode-connected M_ref sets V_GS.
-All output transistors share V_GS and ideally carry the same current.
+**Operation:**

+- A current *Iref* is forced through M1, this sets Vgs₁.
+Gate of M1 = Gate of M2 ⟹ **Vgs₁ = Vgs₂**
+- Since both transistors are identical: ***Iout ≈ Iref***
+- Both transistors must be in saturation region.
+Condition: **Vds ≥ Vgs − Vt**

+**Disadvantages:**

+- Low output resistance → current varies with Vout
+- Channel length modulation → non-linear output (INL/DNL errors)
+- Poor current matching between branches
+- Not accurate for precision DAC applications

-**Disadvantage:** Output impedance is only r_ds (~50 kΩ).
+**Conclusion:** Output impedance is only r_ds (~50 kΩ).
 Channel-length modulation makes I_out vary with V_DS — current changes as output voltage swings.
 This produces code-dependent INL errors.
 Unacceptable for a precision DAC.

 ---

 ### 9.2 Cascode Current Mirror

-Adds cascode transistor above each output branch to fix V_DS of the mirror transistor, suppressing the λ effect.
+**Operation:**

+- Iref flows through M1, sets Vgs₁ so **Vgs₁ = Vgs₂**, therefore ***Iout ≈ Iref***
+- M3 & M4 keep Vds of M1 & M2 constant, which shields the mirror from output voltage variations
+- Output current becomes almost independent of Vout

+**Disadvantages:**

+- Requires high voltage headroom → not suitable for low-voltage design
+- Reduces output voltage swing → limits DAC output range
+- Stacked transistors need more Vds → difficult to keep all in saturation
+- Not ideal for low-power, low-supply systems
-**Output impedance:** g_m × r_ds² (~5 MΩ) — much better.

-**Disadvantage:** Requires V_DS_sat + V_GS ≈ 1.0–1.2 V of headroom just for biasing.
+**Conclusion:** Output impedance g_m × r_ds² (~5 MΩ) is much better, but requires V_DS_sat + V_GS ≈ 1.0–1.2 V of headroom just for biasing.
 On a 1.8 V supply, this leaves insufficient room for the output swing and switch stack.

 ---

 ### 9.3 Wide-Swing Cascode Current Mirror ✅ Selected

+**Operation:**

+- M1 is diode-connected with 4 µA, generates Vgs
+- Gates of M3 & M4 are tied to M1 so **I3 ≈ I4 ≈ Iref**
+- M2 (Vt + 2Von) and M5 (Vt + Von) act as cascode to keep Vds of mirror transistors constant
+- M6 provides output: ***Iout ≈ Iref* (4 µA)**
+- Biasing ensures: **Minimum Vout ≈ Von**

+**Why We Use Wide-Swing Cascode:**

+- Reduces voltage requirement (low headroom)
+- Keeps all transistors in saturation
+- Maintains high output resistance
+- Provides accurate and constant current replication
+- Allows larger output swing (important for DAC)

 Self-generated bias sets the cascode gate voltage so that the bottom transistor operates **at exactly the edge of saturation** — using minimum V_DS = V_ov.
 This recovers the headroom cost while retaining the same high output impedance.